 A thriving art scene

 The Marais is the preserve of contemporary art and gallery-hopping is the local sport.
-Rising stars like Éric Dupont and School Gallery rub shoulders with their widely acclaimed counterparts such as Emmanuel Perrotin and Thaddaeus Ropac.
+Go and discover the Sobering Galerie, which defends South-American to European established and emerging artists, Rising stars like Éric Dupont and School Gallery rub shoulders with their widely acclaimed counterparts such as Emmanuel Perrotin and Thaddaeus Ropac.

 Time for some culture